HRTHXC/ShinyPSASorter/README.md

 Hit enter and let those repos download and install.
 It may take a little time, but then you can use the script.
 Total download required is about 3.8MB.

+It should also be notice that due to human error, 2D MATRIX TABLES DO NOT EXIST IN THIS VERSION.
+SORRY.

+## Development release to Shiny (.csv only)

+Current dev version being created can be found in "filteredDownload mumdad2d".

+Upon loading the program, the user is asked to load in a correctly-formatted CSV file, which can be found at http://shiny-dev.powerplant.pfr.co.nz/PsaBlockSummary/ .
+It will then do all the work required and then give you the option to download to .csv file for all different subsets

 Click the "Knit HTML" button, and the script will run. .Rmd releases require the user to select from the file menu a .csv file from the Shiny website, but afterwards, will output completely in the new window.
 It will also write those tables into individual .csv file for later analysis.

 ## Dev suggestions